 These ratings are based on the security of the lock against picking, bumping, and other physical attacks.
 They also take into consideration the durability and longevity of the locking and unlocking mechanism.

 - Grade 1 is the highest rating for ANSI-approved locks, though these products are typically designed for commercial applications.
 These locks protect against a variety of physical attacks including picking, heavy blows, drilling, and cutting.

-- Grade 2 is the mid-grade for ANSI ratings.
-This grade is given to products that can resist picking attempts, bumping, and kick-ins, making these locks a good choice for a residential front door.
+- Grade 2 is the mid grade for ANSI ratings.
+This grade is given to products that can resist picking attempts, bumping, and kick ins, making these locks a good choice for a residential front door.

 - Grade 3 is the lowest ANSI-approved rating.
 These locks may not be durable enough to withstand a strong break-in attempt.
 Choose a grade 3 lock as a supplementary option to a Grade 2 or Grade 1 lock.

-Depending on the type of keyless door lock, users may need to put a code into a physical or digital keypad to gain entry.
+Depending on the type of keyless door lock, you may need to put a code into a physical or digital keypad to gain entry.
 These codes are generated by the lock or chosen by the resident; they should be easy to remember, but not something unauthorized people would be able to guess.
 Access codes are typically four digits, but that may be customized by the user if desired.

 Keyless door locks often have enough memory for over 100 unique access codes, allowing every trusted individual to come and go.
 This feature is great for rental units because the code can simply be changed when the lease is up.

 While the purpose of a keyless door lock is to avoid needing and keeping track of keys, a backup key feature can be beneficial.
 This typically consists of a hidden keyhole in the keyless door lock that can be accessed in case of emergency or if the lock is not working properly.